TypeStrong/typedoc/site/declaration-references.md

 | `#` | Indicates that the next component is a "member", including class instance properties, interface members, and enum members. |
 | `~` | Indicates that the next component is an export of a namespace/module. |

+> [!warning] The TSDoc specification says that `~` traverses via locals.
+This is
+> different than TypeDoc's behavior.
+TypeDoc will treat `~` as a stricter `.`
+> which only supports navigating to a namespace/module export.
+It should
+> generally be avoided in favor of `.` for improved compatibility with VSCode.

 ```ts
 // module.ts
 /**